-Next to that, various initiatives further emphasise that every employee needs to understands how their actions and behaviours can help earn and retain customer and stakeholder trust.
+Various initiatives emphasise that every employee needs to understands how their actions and behaviours can help earn and retain customer and stakeholder trust.
 More specifically:

-- ING employees, as well as the members of the Management Board Banking and the members of the Supervisory Board have taken the Banker's Oath. - Rules and regulations applicable to ING can be found via the Policy & Procedures Section of ING's intranet.
-All policies and procedures are published here serving as the single source of truth for all ING employees. - An Internal Control Framework is in place to manage the process of global standard setting and local implementation in line with the accelerated Think Forward strategy to support an efficient and effective control environment with appropriate approvals on new or updated external requirements. - By means of various communication channels and e-learning modules awareness, expectations and changes in internal rules and standards are being actively brought to employees' attention. (e.g. e-learnings on KYC awareness and the recently updated Whistleblower policy).
-ING's e-learnings not only include aspects relating to policy content but also to the ING Values and Behaviours. - Every ING employee has a personal responsibility to be aware of the ING Values, ING Behaviours and (local) Code of Conduct.
-Employees may report a suspicion of (potential) breaches of the ING Values, ING Behaviours or (local) Code of Conduct.
-If employees feel unable or uncomfortable to raise concerns trough the existing channels, the ING Whistleblower channels provide means for employees to report concerns.
+• ING employees, as well as the members of the Management Board Banking and the members of the Supervisory Board have taken the Banker's Oath.

+• Rules and regulations applicable to ING can be found in the Policies & procedures section of ING's intranet.
+All policies and procedures are published here, serving as the single source of truth for all ING employees.

+• An Internal Control Framework is in place to manage the process of global standard- setting and local implementation in line with the Think Forward strategy to support an efficient and effective control environment with appropriate approvals on new or updated external requirements.

+By means of various communication channels and e-learning modules awareness, expectations and changes in internal rules and standards are being actively brought to employees' attention. (e.g. e-learnings modules on KYC awareness).
+ING's e-learnings modules not only include aspects relating to policy content but also to the ING Values and Behaviours.

+• Every ING employee has a personal responsibility to be aware of the ING Values, ING Behaviours (together the Orange Code) and (local) Codes of Conduct.
+Employees may report a suspicion of (potential) breaches of the ING Values, ING Behaviours or (local) Codes of Conduct.
+If employees feel unable or are uncomfortable about raising concerns through the existing channels, the ING Whistleblower channels provide a route for employees to report concerns.